QI-IoT/pa3-asynchronous-bluetooth-server/readme.md

 ```
 $ sudo bluez-simple-agent
 ```
+You only need to pair UDOO board with your Android phone once.
+Once they are paired, you can skip this step in the future.
 After you pair your Android device with your UDOO board, you need to add the serial port profile
 ```
 $ sudo sdptool add sp
 ```